 Using Equation (3), we can make decisions for inserting new data points.
-If the δ values of new data points exceed a given threshold η , we will insert these points into the local model.
-The employed measure δ ensures that new data points will be included into the local set, when the robot moves to new joint-space regions.
+If the $\delta$ values of new data points exceed a given threshold $\eta$ , we will insert these points into the local model.
+The employed measure $\delta$ ensures that new data points will be included into the local set, when the robot moves to new joint-space regions.

 2) Removal of Old Data Points: For removing data points from the local set, we select the point which is the farthest from the most recent joint position q.
-Here, we employ a Gaussian kernel as a distance measure between q and other local data points q_i where W denotes the kernel width.
+Here, we employ a Gaussian kernel as a distance measure between q and other local data points $q_i$ where W denotes the kernel width.
 Removing the farthest local data point implies that its kernel measure $k(\cdot, \cdot)$ is the smallest.
 By continuously inserting and removing local data points, we make sure that the local data set is suitable for the current region of the state space.
+It is worth noting that it is sufficient to localize the local set in the robot's joint position space.
+Due to the smoothness of the function being learned, spatially and temporarily nearby input data points will have similar output values.
+Hence, the localization will form a consistent spatial and temporal local set.